 Northeast School of Botanical Medicine Field Trips

-- Rules: as we will be together a lot on these trips, students are expected to behave in a way that allows us all to get along.
+We will be together a lot on these trips and students are expected to behave in a way that allows everyone to get along.
 This includes punctuality and helping share car costs with whomever you are traveling with.

-- Expenses: in each of the field trips students are required to cover their own expenses.
-This includes transportation cost (students generally carpool), food, tools, medicine-making supplies, and other costs.
-During the second two field trips (Adirondacks and Southern Ohio) I hire cooks.
-The students give $75 each for the weeks food (excluding personal snacks) and the cooks cook breakfast and dinner.
-There are generally left-overs for lunch.
-This expense in non-optional, students are required to pay.
-The cooks are given parameters for dietary preferences, so that food sensitivities are taken into account.
+Expenses: With each field trip, students are required to cover their own expenses.
+This includes transportation costs (students generally carpool), food, tools, medicine-making supplies, and other expenses.
+During the second two field trips (Adirondacks and Appalachia) I pay for the food and hire cooks.
+The cooks are given parameters for dietary preferences and food sensitivities are taken into account.

 All students will need some wildcrafting tools such as pruners and hori-hori.
-They will also need their plant field guides, and botany kit.
+They will also need their plant field guides and botany kit.
 Students set up their own transportation, usually carpooling with other students.
 We meet at our prospective trip locations and start caravaning there.
-Medicine-making equipment (ethanol, jars, oil, scales, cleavers, etc) is up to the students discretion.
-The more medicine you want to make for yourself, the more supplies you will need to bring, the biggest expense being alcohol for tincture making.
-Students usually group order the 95% alcohol together before any field trips.
+How much medicine-making equipment (ethanol, jars, oil, scales, cleavers, etc) is up to the individual student.
+The more medicine you want to make for yourself, the more supplies you will need to bring.
+The biggest expense is usually alcohol for tincture making.
+Students group order the alcohol together before any field trips.